ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 - Issue `<axis number>SC<jog speed>\r\n` with the jog speed you just looked up
 - Reconnect the IOC and check that homes now work appropriately.

-## Office McLenan Settings
+## Office McLennan Settings

-The office McLenan need the following:
+The office McLennan need the following:

 1. No Null terminator or gender changer (if using a straight-through male-female cable from a PC)
 1. `BAUD` 9600